Last updated 30th January, 2026

-Three 5G is available in parts of at least 588 towns and cities across the UK at the time of writing, covering at least 60% of the UK outdoors.
+Three 5G is available in parts of hundreds of towns and cities across the UK, covering over 62% of the UK outdoors.
 That’s up from the 66 locations that it initially launched 5G in during late February of 2020.

 This all followed a 5G home broadband launch in parts of London on 19th August 2019, and while Three was later to bring 5G to mobile than the other major networks, it hit the ground running with coverage in more places than most rivals.